Debugging multilevel applications in C#

 This technology is particularly suitable for multilevel projects, where finding the root of the error may pose a big challenge.
 It also allows you to work with a problem without laborious bug recreating - as you are working on data straight from production.

 Challenges of debugging multithreaded applications are not simple to face.
 What’s more, threading problems are notoriously troublesome to replicate.
 Determining the state of the program at the time of failure can be difficult; understanding why a particular state is problematic can be even more demanding.
-That’s why reverse debugging technology is such a helpful mechanism when it is coming to a crash.
+That’s why reverse debugging technology is such an effective mechanism when it is coming to a crash.
 RevDebug allows you to track every thread of your application.
 Check out how it looks in the Visual Studio:

 It’s not the only feature of RevDeBug, which supports developers in debugging complex applications.
 With the latest update, we give you also a call stack and scope stack (which provides fine-grained navigation within the current method and makes it easier to iterate over loops and conditionals).